-This layout in On30 was built by Garth Ponsonby, one of our members, who kindly donated it to the club.
+This layout in On30 was originally built by Geoff Bishop and Garth Ponsonby, the latter of whom is now one of our members and who kindly donated it to the club.

 The Coeur d'Alene Railway is an O scale narrow gauge model, set in the state of Idaho, USA in the 1930s.
 It depicts how a line might have been built to serve the Coeur d'Alene Lake area, via a depot at the small town of Rockford Bay, incorporating a ferry terminal with tugboat and barge.
 Although fairly remote, the area has some mining activities, and a coal loading facility is included.